emposha/PHP-Shell-Detector/README.md

     Example: http://www.website.com/shelldetect.php

 3) Inspect all strange files, if some of files look suspicious, send them to us.
-If this file is a shell we will insert this file to our fingerprint database
+If this file is a shell we will insert this file to our shells signature database

 4) If shells found and identified remove it (please be carefull because some of shells may be integrated into system files!).